Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lessons/lesson-02-unit-testing.md

 - **Q:** What is a unit test?
 - **A:** A unit test is a test of a software system, _usually a single function._

-**Important!** A unit test is most often testing that the expected output of a function is correct for a given input.
+**Important!** A unit test is most often testing the expected output of a function is correct for a given input.

 🍏 ➡️ 🥧